Natasha22222222/cgMLST-Klebsiella-oxytoca/README.md

 cgMLST_all.tsv file (cgMLST_all.tsv) contains the allelic profile of the 386 drafts genomes.

 # Step 3.2: Evaluation of genome quality
 After concatenation, we used the TestGenomeQuality to assess the impact of each validation genome on candidate loci in order to exclude low quality validation genomes.
-In this step you may need to define a new Threshold, as well as a new value of the parameter p, because loci that remain after the filters are the ones that will constituted the final scheme.
+In this step you may need to define a new Threshold, as well as a new value of the parameter t, because loci that remain after the filters are the ones that will constituted the final scheme.
 # Command:
 ```
 chewBBACA.py TestGenomeQuality -i cgMLST_all.tsv -n 13 -t 300 -s 5